asciinema/asciicast2gif/README.md

 `main.js` calls ImageMagick's `convert` on these PNG images to construct GIF animation, also piping it to `gifsicle` to get the final, optimized GIF file.

+Note, `a2gif` doesn't capture screenshots at a fixed frame-rate (e.g. 30 FPS) like alternative tools.
+Instead, it generates PNG files for each screen update, and specifies delay for every image individually (`convert -delay <delay-a>
+0.png -delay <delay-b> 1.png -delay <delay-c> 2.png ...`).
+When the screen is
+idle there're no screenshots generated.
+This saves disk space and makes it less work for both `convert` and `gifsicle`, while resulting in smaller GIF file.

 ## Installation

 Clone the repository: